achmaddhani/achmaddhani/README.md

 ## 👋 Hi, I'm Dhani

-A Biochemist with a passion in Data Scientist and Data Engineer
+A Biochemist with a passion in Data Scientist
 ### 🔍 My Projects

 1. [**Zomato Investment Analysis**](https://github.com/achmaddhani/zomato-investment-analysis): EDA of potential restaurants invesments in zomato dataset